cevi/automatic_walk-time_tables/webinterface/README.md

 * `configuration=prod_backend` which uses the productive backend, but serves angular not in production mode
 * `configuration=production` which uses the productive backend and serve angular in production mode
 * `configuration=development` serves angular in development mode and uses localhost as backend
+* `configuration=cypress` serves angular in devloop mode and uses `backend` as backend

 Example:
 ```bash